History of a House

 This family arrangement was the final one for the house.
 William, living upstairs, became a computer analyst for IBM, Sperry Rand, and Burroughs, a field that was cutting edge in the 1950s and 1960s.
 Leonard, living downstairs, worked as an hydraulic engineer for the Army Corps of Engineers, Great Lakes Division.
 Bill had two children and Len had three.

 By the early 1960s the neighborhood was in economic decline while Sarah McCrie was in physical decline.
 She died in 1963 at age 87.
-In 1967 the area was engulfed in the Detroit riot; in the ensuing years anyone who could afford it moved out and the neighborhood went to ruin.
+In 1967 the area was engulfed in the Detroit riot; in the ensuing years anyone who could afford to move out did so and the neighborhood went to ruin.

 William left the house after the 1967 riots; Leonard left in the early 1970s after his wife died and the home became a frequent target for break ins by neighborhood thieves.